swcarpentry/collaborative-lesson-development/notes.md

 The authors first encountered it in the context of lessons on basic lab skills for research computing in the sciences and humanities...

-## Thoughts
+## Preamble

--   Subject of this paper is writing and maintaining lessons, not delivering them, but:
+1. Subject of this paper is writing and maintaining lessons, not delivering them, but:
     -   People are more willing and able to teach together if they build the lessons together.
     -   Lessons need to be designed with particular delivery methods in mind, so sharing practices (the "how") facilitates sharing and co-constructing material (the "what").
     -   We will mention specific teaching practices when relevant to co-authoring, but defer more detailed discussion to another paper.
--   Who's collaborating?
+2. Who's collaborating?
     -   Lessons are under continuous development and repeated use (as opposed to created/taught once).
     -   Many contributors dispersed in space and time.
         -   I.e., not physically together, and maintaining lesson over months or years.
     -   Diverse contributors: people in different contexts, interdisciplinary, learners adding material, etc.
--   Collaborative and open are separate things.
+3. Collaborative and open are separate things.
     -   Lots of openly-licensed resources that aren't set up for collaborative development.
     -   Lots of collaborative development happening on closed-source materials.
     -   In practice, there tends to be correlation.
--   Mike Caulfield's notion of [choral explanations](https://hapgood.us/2016/05/13/choral-explanations/):
+4. Mike Caulfield's notion of [choral explanations](https://hapgood.us/2016/05/13/choral-explanations/):
     -   Stack Overflow, Quota, etc. are successful because they provide multiple explanations.
         -   Different levels and/or different approaches are best for different audiences.
     -   Collaboration lends itself well to building a chorus rather than a linear lesson.
     -   But beware of maintenance (in particular, maintaining consistency).
--   Building is easy - maintaining is hard.
+5. Building is easy - maintaining is hard.
     -   As with software, the first version is only a small fraction of lifetime investment.
     -   Without pruning and updating, lessons go stale.
--   Who are lessons for?
+6. Who are lessons for?
     -   Instructors who will be teaching workshops from the materials
     -   Students from said workshops who will reference the materials afterwards
     -   People who weren't in the lesson but who use the materials to learn on their own